bassrehab/neuralmark/README.md

-# AlphaPunch - Robust Image Fingerprinting System
+# NeuralMark - Robust Image Fingerprinting System

 ## Overview
-AlphaPunch is an advanced image fingerprinting system designed to verify image ownership and detect modifications.
+NeuralMark is an advanced image fingerprinting system designed to verify image ownership and detect modifications.
 It embeds invisible digital fingerprints into images and can later verify these fingerprints to:
 - Authenticate image ownership
 - Detect unauthorized modifications
 - Track image manipulations (e.g., compression, rotation, cropping)